bennettpeter/leanfront-mobile/README.md

 ### MythTV Backend

 If your backend has been set up to require user authentication for the service API, you will see user Name and Password prompts.
-Leanback needs these to communicate with the backend.
+Leanfront needs these to communicate with the backend.
 These do not show if you do not have a user authentication requirement, so most people will never see these prompts.

 - **Maximum Recordings/Videos to load.** Leanfront can handle an unlimited number of recordings and videos.
 However loading huge numbers of recordings and videos results in excessively long times to load the listing.
 WIth 60,000 recordings it takes about 3 minutes to load he list from the backend and another 3 to 4 minutes to format the display.
 To avoid this, the system defaults to loading the only the most recent 10,000.
 If you are happy with waiting minutes for the screen to refresh, you can increase the value.
 If you want a quicker refresh you can reduce the value.
 </details>